jbarozet/papers/csr1000v-openstack/04-csr1000v-autonomous.md

 # Instantiating CSR10000v in Autonomous Mode

+Deploying CSR1000v in autonomous mode with a day0 configuration, you have to use the `config-drive` option and give a bootstrap file.

-Example of day0 config file that includes the bare minimum to be able to ssh to instance when running:
+The following example of day0 config file illustrates an IOS-XE config that includes the bare minimum to be able to ssh to instance when running:

 ```
 hostname csr-test